Devlyn-Nelson/Bondrewd/README.md

 Both `modular_bitfields/packed_struct` are great/stable libraries, and an existing, performant and correct implementation of either of these libraries would be sufficient for almost all use cases.
 However, this crate looks to fill the following from these two crates:

-* Peek functions via associated functions.
+* Read functions via associated functions.
 Unpack on a per field basis.
 * Natural typing, using primitives directly with proc-macro attributes.
   * Neither ModularBitfields or PackedStruct do this for fields that have bit lengths that are not powers of 2.
 * Enum Field support that can catch invalid numbers without panics.